Safe

 Health crisis

-Street Child worked to expand our response to the most marginalised communities.
-In some of the most remote areas of Nepal, we reached more than 250,000 people with COVID-19 prevention and preparedness information through community campaigns, print, and radio and provided 4,000 of the most marginalised households with food assistance.
+In some of the most remote areas of Nepal, we reached over 250,000 people with COVID-19 prevention and preparedness information through community campaigns, print materials, and radio.
+We also provided food assistance to 4,000 of the most vulnerable households.

 Keeping children safe in numbers